mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 testament to the durability of the high-tech materials used to build them.

-While not technically an agricultural world, Kysizi’s primary products are genetically engineered crops grown under translucent domes.
-The domes are made from a patented ‘hyperpolymer’ designed by engineers from the Naasirka megacorporation.
-This material extracts the desired nutrients of a system’s star and filters out excessive radiation.
+While not technically an agricultural world, Kysizi's primary products are genetically engineered crops grown under translucent domes.
+The domes are made from a patented 'hyperpolymer' designed by engineers from the Naasirka megacorporation.
+This material extracts the desired nutrients of a system's star and filters out excessive radiation.

-The majority of Kysizi’s land masses are uninhabited but being picked over by millions of salvage robots who recycle materials found for incorporation into new buildings and other structures.
+The majority of Kysizi's land masses are uninhabited but being picked over by millions of salvage robots who recycle materials found for incorporation into new buildings and other structures.
 Thanks to the